Star Trek IV: The Voyage Home: Cast

 Majel Barrett reprises her role as Christine Chapel, the director of Starfleet Command's medical services.
 Many of her scenes—some reportedly very large—were omitted in the final cut, angering the actress.
 Her final role in the film consists of one line of dialogue and a reaction shot.
-Mark Lenard and Jane Wyatt play Spock's parents, Ambassador Sarek and Amanda Grayson, respectively, with both reprising the roles they had previously played in the 1967 episode "Journey to Babel".
+Mark Lenard and Jane Wyatt play Spock's parents, Ambassador Sarek and Amanda Grayson, respectively, both reprising the roles they had previously played in the 1967 episode "Journey to Babel".
 Wyatt commented that, although she generally disliked working with actors who were directing, she found Nimoy an exception because he could concentrate on being part of the cast as well as setting up the crew.
 Robin Curtis reprises the role of Saavik, a Starfleet lieutenant.
 Saavik's role is minimal in the film—originally, she was intended to remain behind on Vulcan because she was pregnant after she had mated with the younger Spock in Star Trek III: The Search for Spock.
 In the final cut of the film, all references to her condition were dropped.

 The film contains several cameos and smaller roles.
 Alex Henteloff plays Dr. Nichols, plant manager of Plexicorp.
 Madge Sinclair makes an uncredited appearance as captain of the USS Saratoga (the first female Federation starship captain to appear in Star Trek).
-Musician Jane Wiedlin and tennis player Vijay Amritraj appear as Starfleet officers seen briefly on video screens at Starfleet Command.
+Musician Jane Wiedlin and tennis player Vijay Amritraj appear as Starfleet officers seen briefly on video screens at Starfleet Command; Wiedlin's character has since been identified by the name Trillya.
 John Schuck appears as a Klingon ambassador, Robert Ellenstein as the Federation President, Michael Berryman as an alien display officer at Starfleet Command, and Brock Peters as Fleet Admiral Cartwright.
 Grace Lee Whitney reprises her role as Janice Rand from the original television series.